 - Prepper’s Home Defense: Security Strategies to Protect Your Family by Any Means Necessary

-- SAS Survival Guide: How to Survive in the Wild, on Land or Sea (Collins GEM) (I keep one of these in my purse)
+- SAS Survival Guide: How to Survive in the Wild, on Land or Sea

 - Prepper’s Natural Medicine